 The Nonsuch Pantry Cafe adjoins the Mansion House provides refreshments and ice creams.

 A public toilet is also located next to the cafe.

 Nonsuch Park Survey

 In 2014, the Nonsuch Park Joint Management Committee (JMC) undertook a survey to find out how the general public felt about Nonsuch Park.
 It provided an opportunity for them to express their views and opinions.
 The results were collated and used to shape the future development of the park.
 The Nonsuch Park Visitor Survey can be found on the page below.

 Since the 1930s, the freehold of much of the park has been owned by Surrey County Council and has been managed jointly by the London Borough of Sutton and Epsom & Ewell Borough Council (and their predecessors) through the Nonsuch Park JMC.
 In 2008, Surrey County Council granted a long lease of its ownership jointly to Sutton and Epsom & Ewell Councils.
 This legal agreement will allow the two Boroughs, through the JMC, to deliver effective estate management and financial planning.
 A Management Plan has been prepared for the whole estate along with a Maintenance Plan for the park buildings, which includes the Nonsuch Mansion House.

 Nonsuch Park Joint Management Committee Meetings

 Three Councillors from the London Borough of Sutton and three from Epsom & Ewell Borough Council sit on the JMC.
 Meetings are held four times a year.
 The dates are agreed at the meeting in April and published on Epsom & Ewell Borough Council's municipal calendar.
 The public are able to ask questions at the 15 minute informal session prior to each meeting.
 Registration is required 15 minutes prior to the start of the meeting.
 Members of the public are also able to address the JMC for three minutes on an agenda item.
 Registration is required by 12 noon on the day prior to the JMC meeting.
-This can be via the link to request to speak form which should be completed online and submitted.
-Alternatively, the Democratic Services Officer responsible for the JMC can be contacted on 01372 732000 or by email.
+This can be arranged by contacting the Democratic Services Officer responsible for the JMC by calling 01372 732000 or by email.

 Data Protection and Freedom of Information